-8 Tips for Keeping Warm this Winter When You're Sensitive to the Cold
+Tips for Keeping Warm During Winter When You're Ill

 It doesn’t seem that long ago that I wrote tips for keeping cool in the heat; in reality, it’s been over six months!
 For many of us, the winter weather has set in, and we are now dealing with the cold.
 Those of us who are chronically ill often have a difficult time regulating our body temperature.
 Because of that, it’s important we learn how our bodies react to the heat and the cold.
 Figuring out what works can make a big difference in our comfort and, at times, our health.

 1. Keep a pair of socks near you at all times.
 Better yet, keep some in every room.
 Because I have a hard time regulating my body temperature (thanks, dysautonomia!), I tend to get extremely cold feet.
 But, in a matter of minutes, my feet will get hot, so off come the socks.
 I repeat this “exercise” several times a day.
 As you might guess, this is a recipe for missing socks.
 So, I solved the problem by keeping socks in the end table drawer in the family room, in my nightstand and in the bathroom.
 Fuzzy socks are the best, except when they’re not.
 Because my feet get so hot, I always have some regular footies available too.
 I know, I’m so high maintenance.